Aliases for COX5A Gene

 GeneCards Summary for COX5A Gene

-COX5A (Cytochrome C Oxidase Subunit Va) is a Protein Coding gene.
-Diseases associated with COX5A include leukocoria and swayback.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include electron carrier activity and cytochrome-c oxidase activity.
+COX5A (Cytochrome C Oxidase Subunit 5A) is a Protein Coding gene.
+Diseases associated with COX5A include Mitochondrial Complex Iv Deficiency and Chronic Progressive External Ophthalmoplegia.
+Among its related pathways are Gene Expression and Metabolism.
+Gene Ontology (GO) annotations related to this gene include electron transfer activity and cytochrome-c oxidase activity.

 UniProtKB/Swiss-Prot for COX5A Gene

 This is the heme A-containing chain of cytochrome c oxidase, the terminal oxidase in mitochondrial electron transport.